Googie architecture: Decline and preservation

-Johnie's Broiler after its demolition on January 7, 2007.
 Many Googie structures have fallen into disrepair or been destroyed.
-(This one was rebuilt incorporating the surviving architectural elements.)
+After its demolition on January 7, 2007, this Johnie's Broiler restaurant was later rebuilt incorporating the surviving architectural elements.

 After the 1960s, following the Apollo 11 Moon landing, the rise of ecology movements against nuclear power, and the de-escalations of the Space Race and the Atomic Age, Googie began to fall out of style.
 The architectural community rarely appreciated or accepted Googie, considering it too flashy and vernacular for academic praise, and so the architecture of the 1970s, especially the International Style, shunned Googie.
 As Hess notes, beginning during the 1970s, commercial buildings were meant to blend into the urban environment and not attract attention.
 By the mid 1960s, the novelty of Googie was starting to wane and there was a backlash against the flashy style.

 Since Googie buildings were usually part of the service industry, most developers did not think they were worth preserving as cultural artifacts.
 The publication of Googie by Alan Hess in 1986 inspired a new appreciation for the style.
 Despite the humble origins of Googie, Hess writes that, "Googie architecture is an important part of the history of suburbia."
 Googie was a symbol of the early days of car culture.

 One of the earliest organizations in the US that advocated for the preservation of Googie architecture was the Los Angeles Conservancy Modern Committee, which was formed in 1984 in response to the demolition of Ship's coffee shop in Westwood and Tiny Naylor's Drive-In in Hollywood.
 Despite the loss of these and the original Googie's in Hollywood, other Googie coffee shops including Norms Restaurants, Johnie's Coffee Shop, and the Wich Stand have received historic designations.
 The world's oldest McDonald's in Downey and the earliest remaining Bob's Big Boy, in Burbank, have also been preserved and restored.

 In Wildwood, New Jersey, a "Doo Wop Preservation League" works with local business and property owners, city planning and zoning officials, and the state's historic preservation office, to help ensure that the remaining historic structures will be preserved.
 Wildwood's high-rise hotel district has been the first in the US to enforce "Doo Wop" design guidelines for new construction.